 There has been significant volatility in stocks in the last ten years.
 However, stock markets often recover quickly from crashes.
 In hindsight 2009 was one of the greatest buying opportunities for shares in recent memory – only a year after one of the biggest ever stock market collapses.

 If you have never invested before or have not invested for some time, funds are a good entry point as they provide diversified exposure to lots of underlying holdings and the investment decisions are made by an expert fund manager.
-You can find more details on investment ideas for more risk averse investors in our ‘Lower risk investing’ article (coming soon).

 While cash is unlikely to deliver the returns required to hit your savings goals, you should always have some cash put by as an emergency buffer in case something unexpected happens in your life.
 It is also worth having some cash to hand in case markets fall and you can act on sudden price fall by buying equity in some great companies or funds.